Estimate Time5 min

 • The policies can be relatively easy to shop for and compare online, because they're generally much simpler than other types of life insurance.

 The good news is that, particularly for time-strapped young families, a simple solution is often a good fit.
-Term insurance provides coverage for a premium that stays the same over a set period of time (like 10, 15, or 20 years), with policy amounts that can range from $250,000 to $10 million.
-It can be a solid choice if you need the insurance until your kids reach adulthood, you pay off your mortgage, or you hit another mile marker.
+Term insurance provides coverage for a premium that stays the same over a set period of time (like 10, 20, or 30 years), with policy amounts that can range from $250,000 to $10 million.
+It can be a solid choice if you need insurance until your kids reach adulthood, you pay off your mortgage, or you hit another life stage mile marker.
 The policies can also be easier to understand, compare, and actually purchase than other types of insurance.
 (Learn more about the differences between term and permanent policies, and how to decide which type of life insurance is right for you.)

 Here are some of the key points about term insurance that young families may need to know.